 It can be said that players, especially professional performers, make full use of the piano’s mechanism to the utmost limit to create “music” that impresses the audience while sensitively capturing “sound” and “touch” with their ears and fingers.
 “Touch” here means the physical force that the player’s fingers receive from the keyboard (keyboard response to player action).
 This technology enables us to predict how the “touch” will change when the design specifications of the piano action are changed, by conducting computer simulations based on a high-precision physical model that takes into account the interaction between the parts (hammers, dampers, whippens, keys, etc.) that make up the piano mechanism (action).

-We model the components of the piano (hammers, strings, soundboard, frame, supports, etc.) and the air, and numerically solve the equations of motion that take into account the interaction between them on the time axis to calculate the motion of each component and the sound pressure at an arbitrary observation point in the air.
+We model the components of the piano (hammers, strings, soundboard, cast iron plate, etc.) and the air, and numerically solve the equations of motion that take into account the interaction between them on the time axis to calculate the motion of each component and the sound pressure at an arbitrary observation point in the air.
 By animating the calculation results, the behavior of the piano and the acoustic radiation can be visualized.
 In addition, the sound pressure waveform that is obtained is converted to DA and output as audio to make it “audible”.
 By using MIDI data of various pieces of music recorded by Yamaha Disklavier as input for the above calculation, it is also possible to synthesize music according to the design specifications of the piano.

 Since the essence of piano performance lies in the interaction between the piano and the player, our ultimate goal is to build a physical model simulation technology in which the piano, air, and the player (fingers, ears, intellect, etc.) are one system.